1. Home

 If you don't have a backup option and there’s an outage, the inverter shuts your system off and stops electricity going to the grid to protect the people fixing the outage.
 Your panels won’t send power to your home until the outage is over.

-Power outages in the US are on the rise because of climate change and the aging grid.
+Power outages in the US are on the rise because of climate change and our aging grid.
 While generators are a solution for emergency power, solar battery storage can help you save money, use more clean energy, and navigate outages.

 See what solar can do for you: